Like us on Facebook

 The accusations against the director have surfaced four years after Hussey defended the scene in a 2018 Variety interview for the movie’s 50th anniversary.
 She said that Zeffirelli shot the part “tastefully” and that “it was needed for the film.”
 She also said she thought it “wasn’t that big of a deal, and Leonard wasn’t shy at all!
 In the middle of shooting, I just completely forgot I didn’t have clothes on.”

 Images of Hussey’s bare chest and Whiting’s bare buttocks were included in the final version of the film, which the pair claim in the court filing has caused “emotional damage and mental anguish for decades.”
-The filing says they’re entitled to $500 million for the suffering they endured and the lack of success of their own careers following the movie, despite its continued popularity.
+The filing said they’re entitled to $500 million for the suffering they endured and the lack of success of their own careers following the movie, despite its continued popularity.

 On May 26, 2023, Judge Alison Mackenzie granted Paramount’s motion to dismiss the suit, citing the plaintiffs’ failure to comply with a temporary California law that suspended the statute of limitations for child sex abuse claims.
 Paramount had requested to have the lawsuit dismissed using California’s anti-SLAPP statute, designed to eliminate meritless lawsuits that stifle free speech.